root-project/root/docbook/users-guide/WritingGUI.md

 `kWidgetIsEnabled` and it accepts user events.
 This method is very important for creating a good user interface because it allows you to disable or enable a widget depending on the situation of your application.
-As a standard all disabled widgets are displayed “grayed out”. `HasFocus()` – returns `kTRUE` if the widget has the input focus (i.e. flag `kWidgetHasFocus` is set).
+As a standard all disabled widgets are displayed "grayed out". `HasFocus()` – returns `kTRUE` if the widget has the input focus (i.e. flag `kWidgetHasFocus` is set).
 Remember that only one item in a complex widget as a dialog can have the value of `HasFocus()` sets as true. `WantFocus()` – returns `kTRUE` if the flag `kWidgetWantFocus` is